thomasjmann23/DeepDiligence/README.md

-# SEC Filing Q&A Application
+# DeepDiligence: SEC Filing Q&A Application

 This application allows users to query SEC filings using LangChain and Google's Gemini AI.
-It provides a user-friendly interface for retrieving, analyzing, and asking questions about SEC filings.
+It provides a user-friendly interface for retrieving, analyzing, and asking questions about 1 or more SEC filings.

 ## Features